 People take other people’s medication, such as elderly relatives, again not understanding the side-effects

-Patients see a pain management doctor then sell the prescription to someone else, both illegal and dangerous
+Patients see a pain management doctor then sell the prescription to someone else, which is both illegal and dangerous